Property, Debt & Asset Division Lawyers - Joliet, IL

 (4) no dissipation shall be deemed to have occurred prior to 3 years after the party claiming dissipation knew or should have known of the dissipation, but in no event prior to 5 years before the filling of the Petition for Dissolution of Marriage.

-The attorneys at Henderson Law & Mediation Center at experienced in all aspects of property and debt division.
+The attorneys at Henderson & Mehta Law and Mediation Center at experienced in all aspects of property and debt division.
 The guidance of an experience attorneys is essential in any case that involves these issues.
 Please contact our office for a free consultation on the property issues affecting your case.